JuliaLang/julia/doc/manual/parallel-computing.rst

 In this toy example, the two methods are easy to distinguish and choose from.
-However, in a real program designing data movement might require more thought and very likely some measurement.
+However, in a real program designing data movement might require more thought and likely some measurement.
 For example, if the first process needs matrix ``A`` then the first method might be better.
 Or, if computing ``A`` is expensive and only the current process has it, then moving it to another process might be unavoidable.
 Or, if the